AndreasLrx/ecstasy/doc/Tutorial.md

 ### Creating entities

-There is 3 ways to create new entities in the registry:
+There are 3 ways to create new entities in the registry:

 - Using the [registry](@ref ecstasy::Registry) [builder](@ref ecstasy::Registry::EntityBuilder)
 - Using the [entities](@ref ecstasy::Entities) [builder](@ref ecstasy::Entities::Builder)